Kolten Wong Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.
+- The Twins pitching staff is No. 1 in MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins have the second-ranked team ERA across all league pitching staffs (3.73).
+- The Twins have a 3.71 team ERA that ranks second among all MLB pitching staffs.

-- Twins pitchers combine to give up 102 home runs (1.1 per game), the fifth-fewest in baseball.
+- Twins pitchers combine to give up 108 home runs (1.1 per game), the seventh-fewest in the league.

-- In his most recent appearance on Saturday against the Oakland Athletics, the righty went 5 2/3 innings, allowing seven earned runs while surrendering eight hits.
+- His last appearance was on Thursday against the Seattle Mariners, when the right-hander went 6 1/3 innings, surrendering two earned runs while giving up three hits.

+- In nine games this season, the 35-year-old has amassed a 5.10 ERA and 10.6 strikeouts per nine innings, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.